Return to the Newsroom

 – Probation period: 3 working days if the probation period does not exceed 2 weeks; 1 week if the probation period is longer than 2 weeks; 2 weeks if the probation period is 3 months.

-***** Slovakia: 1 month for termination after < 1 year of employment, 2 months for others; in case of termination due to dissolution of the employer, redundancy or health condition of the employee the NP is 2 months for employees with 1 – 5 years, 3 months for > 5 years of employment.
+***** Slovakia: 1 month for termination after < 1 year of employment, 2 months for others; in case of termination due to dissolution or relocation of the employer, redundancy or health condition of the employee the NP is 2 months for employees with 1 – 5 years, 3 months for > 5 years of employment.

 ****** United Kingdom: At company discretion – normally 1-3 months depending on how long an employee has been in employment